kalentjne/GrandChaseMacro/README.txt

 INITIAL SETUP GUIDE:

-Update/ Download Latest Nox, use Android 7 emulator Install .Net 4.7.2
+Update/ Download Latest Nox, use Android 5 or 7 emulator Install .Net 4.7.2
 NOX KEY BINDING --> Set opacity = 0
 Enable VT to ensure Nox Performance
 Set game language to English
-For which hero you choose to use ultimate - please equip him/her with default 6* avatar
+Turn off chat / notification in Grand Chase game Setting For which hero you choose to use ultimate - please equip him/her with default 6* avatar 1st time start of the macro, choose the preferences you want, and press Save, then Start 2nd time onward, no need to choose preferences, just press Start.

 Licensing Info: